 Types of awards

-These grants are for research projects or proposals at a mature level of development.
-Not only must the research question be clear, but applicants must also demonstrate a commitment from implementing partners (if applicable), well-defined instruments, and a clearly defined research design.
-Proposals can be for any type of research, and we encourage the use of a variety of approaches, including using secondary or administrative data.
-Proposals can also be submitted for funding the continuation of research projects that have already started.
+Full research grants: These grants are for fully-developed research projects.
+Not only must the research question be clear, but applicants must also demonstrate a commitment from implementing partners (if applicable), well-defined instruments, and a clear and compelling research design.
+Proposals can be for any type of research, and we encourage the use of a variety of approaches, including using secondary data.
+Proposals can also be submitted for funding the continuation of research projects that have already started where new research opportunities arise.
 The expectation is that these projects will result in a paper publishable in a top Economics journal, as well as generate significant policy impact.
 There is no limit on the amount that can be awarded.
-However, our average project budget is GBP 60,000, and we rarely fund projects over GBP 125,000.
+However, our average project budgets are GBP 60,000, and we rarely fund projects over GBP 125,000.

 Evaluation of proposals

 - Policy impact